 If tickets are already sold out on the main website, you can always buy a Skip–the-Line ticket here.

-Solution 2: Get in for free on Thursday evening (need to book online)
+Solution 2: Get in for free on certain days

-Did you know that you can get in the museum free of charge every Thursday from 5pm to 9:30 pm?
+Did you know that you can get into the museum free of charge on certain days?
+Here are the free-of-charge times:

 You can only book that ticket on the official website 4 days in advance (so, on Monday).
 The tickets are limited, so do it as early as you can.
 I used that option and everything went smoothly.